-The value of the "horsepower" may be expressed either in gravitational or in absolute units of power.
-Confusion often results when one equivalent is reduced to the other, since the former units depend on the force of gravity, which varies from place to place, and the latter units do not.
-Thus, the usual gravitational value for the English horsepower, 550 foot-pounds per second, when reduced to watts gives a different number according to the value of the force of gravity employed in the conversion, and hence we find different values in various reference books, of which the following may be cited:
+The value of the "horsepower" may be expressed either in gravitationa or in absolute units of power.
+Confusion often results when one equivalent is reduced to the other, since the gravitational units depend on the force of gravity, which varies from place to place, and the absolute units do not.
+Thus, the usual gravitational value for the English horsepower, 550 footpounds per second, when reduced to watts gives a different number according to the value of the acceleration of gravity employed in the conversion, and hence we find different values in various reference books, of which the following may be cited:

-watts Kent's Mechanical Engineers' Pocketbook (1903), page 1031 746 Supplee's Mechanical Engineer's Reference Book (1004), page 801 746 Standard Handbook for Electrical Engineers (1008), page 20, and (1010), 7 4 - page 21 745.6 Foster's Electrical Engineer's Pocketbook (1008): 1+5 Page 3 746 Page 12 745.650 Trautwine's Civil Engineers' Pocketbook (1000), page 244 745.056 American Civil Engineers' Pocketbook (1011): 145.950 Page 1107 746 Page 1212 740 7 Hering's Conversion Tables (1004) page 81 745.7 here is a second reaction of the second 143.050 I hird edition of Bureau of Standards' Tables of Equivalents (1006) 745.640
+Kent's Mechanical Engineers' Pocketbook (1903), page 1031 746 Supplee's Mechanical Engineer's Reference Book (1904), page 801 746 Standard Handbook for Electrical Engineers (1908), page 20, and (1910), page 21 745.6 Foster's Electrical Engineer's Pocketbook (1908): Page 3 746 Page 12 745.650 Trautwine's Civil Engineers' Pocketbook (1909), page 244 745.956 American Civil Engineers' Pocketbook (1911): Page 1197 746 Page 1313 745.7 Hering's Conversion Tables (1904), page 81 745.650

 Such confusion has arisen because there has been no accepted authoritative definition of the horsepower.
 When the horsepower is taken as a specified number of watts, it represents the same amount of power at all places.
 But when the horsepower is taken as a specified number of footpounds per second, the amount of power represented by it varies for different places.
-This is evident, since the weight of a "pound," as a unit of force, varies 1 in value as g, the acceleration of gravity, varies.
+This is evident, since the weight of a "pound," as a unit of force, varies in value as g, the acceleration of gravity, varies.
 Thus, since g is greater for northern latitudes than for southern, the force represented by a definite number of pounds increases as one goes north.
 This makes this mode of definition of the horsepower very unsatisfactory.
 It is similar to a proposal once made to define the meter as the length of the seconds pendulum.
-No one would now consider seriously a unit of length whose amount varies at different parts of the earth.
-Similarly, a unit of power the magnitude of which varies from place to place can not be acceptable permanently as a unit.
-From the standpoint of metrology, the definition of any
+No one would now consider seriously a unit of length which varies at different parts of the earth.
+Nevertheless, units of force having precisely that characteristic are in common use at the present time.
+The gravitational system of units centers about the gravitational unit of force, and it is accordingly impossible to understand the subject without careful consideration of the pound and other gravitational units of force.
+For the attainment of precise numerical relations, the value of g must also be carefully considered, and authoritative data on this will be given below.